 but is nothing but meat fried in yesterday’s lard.

-The offering they make to a God who has
+as an offering to the God who has no

-Only when shame stands up inside him erect as fire
+Only when shame stands up inside us erect as fire

 “Let them burn.”

 Into harmony and completion.

 When I stepped out the ink had washed away